POST Training Videos

 Newly released POST video programs are distributed free of charge via automated direct mailings to law enforcement agencies and Basic Academies in the California POST program.
 Orders for additional copies of videos must be placed by the training manager or other training supervisor working in the training department at the law enforcement agency or government law enforcement training institution.
 Video orders must be placed using the online Video Catalog (for POST agencies) or the Video Program Order form (non-POST agencies).
 Allow 7-10 business days for delivery of video programs.
 POST cannot accept video orders via phone nor email.
 Video quantities may be limited and restrictions may apply to some video titles.
 Use of POST videos are subject to additional terms and conditions.

-All non-California POST law enforcement agencies are charged a per-program fee for access to Telecourse or Case Law Today video programs.
+All non-California POST law enforcement agencies are charged a $99 fee for DVD copies of training video programs.
+Cost includes all taxes and shipping charges.
 Orders for additional copies of videos must be placed by the training manager or other training supervisor working in the training department at the law enforcement agency or government law enforcement training institution.
 To place a video order or to subscribe:

-Browse the online POST Video Catalog and locate the video titles you wish to order (user registration not required to browse catalog).
+- Browse the online POST Video Catalog and locate the video titles you wish to order (user registration is not required to browse catalog).

 This special video is designed to teach victims how to work more effectively with law enforcement, and educate law enforcement personnel regarding the critical role victims might play in bringing a case to successful prosecution.

 Victims of Violence includes insights from Superior Court judges, investigators, district attorneys, prosecutors, victim-witness personnel, and a public defender.
 It also includes stories from crime victims with diverse backgrounds living in a variety of communities.
 Offered in English and Spanish languages, the Victims of Violence video shows a victim how to be part of the team in the fight for justice and helps prepare the victim on how to best assist law enforcement at various stages in solving the crime.